How does my student find out about important dates or events on campus?

 Is there ample parking for students on campus?

 In a word, yes.
-However, it may not always be exactly where your student wants to park, which is usually next door to a particular building!
+However, it may not always be as convenient as your student wants to park, which is usually next door to a particular building.
 If your student complains, remind him that the MC campus is quite small, so a walk from one end to the other takes about 5 minutes.
 Also, be aware that parking citations are given to students, faculty, and staff who park in areas not designated for them.
-These citations carry with them a $30 fine, more if the person parks illegally in a handicap or fire zone.
+These citations carry with them a $30 fine (more if the person parks illegally in a handicap or fire zone).

 Alcohol abuse is a big problem on college campuses.
 How does Maryville College address this issue?

-All freshmen are required to complete an on-line course called AlcoholEdu at the beginning of their college career as part of their Orientation Course.
-AlcoholEdu is not a values-based course but is, instead, a factual presentation about the effects of blood alcohol content on physical, social, and mental functioning.
+All freshmen are required to complete an on-line course called 360 Proof at the beginning of their college career as part of their new student orientation program.
+360 Proof is not a values-based course but is, instead, a factual presentation about the effects of blood alcohol content on physical, social, and mental functioning.
 Because students take it privately on-line, there are different versions for drinkers and non-drinkers, male and female.
 Through the course, students are reminded of the dangers and costs of alcohol abuse, and they are provided with skills to cope with the presence of alcohol and the choices they will have to make.
-In addition to AlcoholEdu, policies related to alcohol are strictly enforced on campus, and repeat offenders face suspension from the College.
+In addition to 360 Proof, policies related to alcohol are strictly enforced on campus, and repeat offenders face suspension from the College.
 Substance abuse counseling is also available on campus to students.

-What is FERPA and how can I find out my child’s grades?
+What is FERPA and how can I find out my student’s grades?

 My student did well in high school.
 Why is he/she struggling in college?

 Even students who have done exceptionally well in high school find college work challenging.
 Students spend less time in class and more time in preparation.
 College professors demand much more, and course material is covered at a faster pace.
 One of the advantages of a small school like MC is that students can get help from their professors.
-There are also numerous support programs in place like tutoring, the Writing Center, and Supplemental Instruction.
+There are also numerous support programs in place like Group Study, the Writing Center, and Supplemental Instruction.
 But the first step is for the student to speak to the professor, one-on-one.
+The second step is to NOT WAIT until grades drop to take advantage of Group Study sessions or the Writing Center.

 How many students live on campus?